-LVM is a light software layer on top of hard disks and partitions.
-It can be used to split available disk space into smaller logical volumes.
-LVM is widely used on Linux and makes managing hard drives easier.
+LVM is a lightweight software layer that sits on top of hard disks and partitions.
+It can be used to divide available disk space into smaller logical volumes.

-Another use case is to put LVM on top of a big iSCSI LUN.
-That way you can easily manage space on that iSCSI LUN, which would not be possible otherwise, because the iSCSI specification does not define a management interface for space allocation.
+Another use case is placing LVM on top of a large iSCSI LUN (Logical Unit Number) or a SAN (Storage Area Network) connected via Fibre Channel.
+This allows you to easily manage the space on the iSCSI LUN, which would otherwise be impossible because the iSCSI specification does not define a management interface for space allocation.